 the Berghof, Hitler's home in the Obersalzberg of the Bavarian Alps near Berchtesgaden.
 All of the buildings in the area of his house had been bombed.
 There were no rugs on Hitler's floor; there was no floor except the concrete underneath.
 The wood was all burned off.
 I got to stand and look out the window where he must have gazed before when he made decisions there.
 I found the steel piece that held the strings to his grand piano.
 It was cracked.
 I broke off some of his piano wires and I also got a piece of glass from his big

 window.
 The kitchen floor was covered with broken dishes.
 I suppose one of his cooks even had potatoes in the pot ready to cook.
 I remember looking in the pot of potatoes and saw they were scorched.
 Apparently, the cook left in a hurry.

 We arrived in Austria on May 5.
 Three days later we celebrated V-E Day in a wooded area next to the autobahn in Salzburg.
 This place was near the airport and we could see the Untersberg Mountain.
 Its peak rises over 6,000 feet.
 We spent a month in this wooded area, and again we slept in pup tents.
 In this picture I'm standing on the autobahn by our encampment site in May of 1945.

-What were some of the highlights of your time in Vienna?
+What were some of the highlights of your time in Austria ?

 • Our unit was charged with building a parking lot for the Headquarters Building of the United States Forces in Austria.